-For more information about the new version 5.1 and 5.0 of EMDS, click "here"
+For more information about the new version 5.2 and previous versions of EMDS, click "here"

 The EMDS add-in to ArcMap consists of the six components described in this section.
 For practical purposes, the EMDS Project Environment can be thought of as a supervisory component of the add-in that manages the activities and interactions of the other components within the ArcMap environment.
 The EMDS Project Environment also is the primary component of the add-in with which a user interacts to set up assessments, analyses, and scenarios, all of which are organized within a tree view of project structure.

 ArcMap itself provides the resource manager with a powerful GIS environment in which to visualize, create, process, and display spatial information.
 It is in ArcMap where a user assembles all the necessary data layers to be processed by the NetWeaver logic engine, and ArcMap handles all EMDS spatial displays.
 More generally, however, because EMDS is implemented as an ArcMap add-in, all the spatial processing power inherent to ArcMap, and any of its other available extensions and add-ins, is available to the EMDS user.